 If you’re looking for a handheld sander with a built-in vacuum feature, this may be your favorite one on the list.
 Handheld sanders are notorious for kicking up a lot of dust and this built-in vacuum can help to minimize that.
 The only drawback with the vacuum seems to be the hose connection.
 Some buyers say the clips come off too easy.

-Priced around $100, this sander weighs only seven pounds.
+Well priced, this sander weighs only seven pounds.
 It also comes with a built-in LED adjustable light, making it easy to always see where you’re sanding.